Our Indian friends S and V shared this exam update. They didn’t remember the Listening topics, but did a great job with all other sections:

 Talk about a library that you have visited.
 Please say

 - What did you like or dislike about the library?

 - How are public libraries useful for children?

 - Do you think libraries will be replaced by internet completely?

 - Do you go to the library?
 Why?

 - How do you think public libraries could become more attractive?

-- IELTS test in Bangalore, India – October 2013 (General Training) A test taker from India (thanks S!) shared these Writing...
+- IELTS test in India – February 2015 (General Training) Three IELTS test takers from India (thanks K, R, and...